pystardust/ytfzf/README.md

 * *dwm with swallow patch: Images don't render with ueberzug when looped (ie, option `-l`)*
 * *if thumbnails are not working `.Xauthority` might be causing it.
 Try deleting it and relogging into your computer.*

+# Contributing

+Feel free to contribute, and add your name to the credits, please use the development branch.
+For more information see [contributing](CONTRIBUTING.md)

 # Credits